-Applications are due May 1st, 2022 11:59 PM Eastern Time
+Applications are due April 24th, 2023 11:59 PM Eastern Time

-The IRIS International Development Seismology Committee (IDSC), which serves the Incorporated Research Institutions for Seismology (https://www.iris.edu/hq/) and University NAVSTAR Consortium (https://www.unavco.org/) science communities, is piloting a new virtual summer internship program for international undergraduate students with interests in seismology and geodesy, supported by the Simpson Fund.
-Interns will take part in the Seismology Skill Building Workshop (https://www.iris.edu/hq/workshops/2022/01/ssb_3), which will include a module on geodetic data this year, and will also undertake a research mini-project in geodesy or seismology.
-The total time commitment for the internship is 15 hours per week over a period of 10 weeks.
-Interns will be paired with two mentors from the IRIS/UNAVCO community for the summer: one current graduate student and one current faculty member or senior scientist.
-Interns must also have requested mentoring from a local professional in the geosciences who is familiar with resources at their home institution.
-Interns will meet with each of their mentors 1-2 times weekly via Zoom and will work with their senior mentor to accomplish their research mini-project.
+The EarthScope International Development Steering Committee (IDSC), which supports international capacity building initiatives, is organizing a virtual summer internship program for international undergraduate students with interests in seismology and geodesy.
+These interns will be sponsored to attend the Seismology Skill Building Workshop (SSBW), which now includes an optional module on geodetic data analysis, and to undertake a research mini-project in collaboration with mentors from the geophysics community.
+The expected time commitment for the internship is 15 hours per week over a period of 10 weeks.
+Interns will be paired with two mentors from the EarthScope community for the summer: one a current graduate student or postdoc and the other a faculty member scientist or other established researcher.
+Interns will meet with each of their mentors a few times each week via video chat to ensure steady progress on their research mini-project.
 Interns will be provided a stipend of $270/week for 10 weeks ($2700 total) for 15 hours of work per week.
-Funding will also be provided for interns to purchase high-speed internet access and to support virtual attendance at the American Geophysical Union (AGU) Fall Meeting, the AGU Virtual Poster Showcase, or another virtual workshop.
+Funding will also be provided for interns to purchase high-speed internet access.
+Stipends will be awarded in increments based on progress in the SSBW and research project.

-Students who apply must be available and willing to commit 15 hours per week to the internship between the dates of May 30 and August 19, 2022.
-To apply for this program, please fill out the application form located in the “Student Application” tab above.
-The application deadline is May 1, 2022 11:59 PM Eastern Time.
-If you have questions about the program, please reach out to Maureen Long, IDSC Committee Chair, at firstname.lastname@example.org.
+Students who apply must be available and willing to commit 15 hours per week to the internship during the 2023 northern hemisphere summer (29 May - 18 August).
+To apply for this program, please click the Student Application tab at the top of this page.
+If accepted, students must also register for the SSBW.
+The application deadline is April 24, 2023.
+If you have questions, please reach out to firstname.lastname@example.org.

 Disclaimer: Selected internship participants will need to complete a United States Internal Revenue Service W8 (https://www.irs.gov/pub/irs-pdf/fw8ben.pdf) form.
-Assistance can be provided by IRIS for students who are selected.
+Assistance can be provided by EarthScope for students who are selected.
 Students from countries that do not have a tax treaty (https://www.irs.gov/pub/irs-utl/Tax_Treaty_Table%203.pdf) with the U.S. may be subject to withholding and need to file taxes to recover these funds.